-Members of the public can now experience the healing power of Yoga Therapy at our Student Clinic from November to January!
-Sessions are given by our student therapists at exceptional value ($30 / 60 minute session) and give students an opportunity to put their learning into practice in a safe, supervised environment.
+Members of the public can now experience the healing power of Yoga Therapy at our Student Clinic !
+Sessions are provided by our student therapists which give students an opportunity to put their learning into practice in a safe, supervised environment.

 What is Yoga Therapy?